 Bonus – There are different types of bonuses in Mexico as per Article 87 LFT.
 The Christmas bonus is similar to 15 days which is paid before 20th December every year.
-If a worker continues to work on the seventh day, he is eligible for a Sunday bonus which is 25% on the salary of the days as per Article 71 LFT.
-In addition, workers are eligible for sharing the employer’s annual profits under the Federal Labor Law.
+If a worker continues to work on the seventh day, he is eligible for a Sunday bonus which is 25% of the salary of the day as per Article 71 LFT.
+In addition, workers are eligible for sharing the employer’s annual profits under Federal Labor Law.

 Health Insurance – The Mexico public health care system is governed by the Mexican Social Security Institute (Instituto Mexicano del Seguro Social, IMSS) a government organization.
 It’s required by an employer and employee to contribute towards IMSS to avail of medical benefits.
 There are some drawbacks of the public healthcare system in Mexico due to which some companies do offer their employees a private insurance scheme as part of their remuneration as it covers more expensive treatments.
 As your employer of record in Mexico, we can arrange private medical insurance at affordable costs for your employees.